-ASC Spartanburg Is First Surgery Center In South Carolina To Install Bacteria Fighting Operating Room Lights
+South Carolina's First Surgery Center To Install Bacteria Fighting OR Lights

 Indigo-Clean® light fixtures help keep patients safe in the outpatient surgery center